Eric Uglum: 2000–present

 Uglum released his first solo album, "Shenandoah Wind", in January 2004.
 The album features guests such as Alison Krauss (singing harmony), Ron Block, Rob Ickes and Stuart Duncan.

 In 2006, Uglum joined three bands in a tour which brought traditional American bluegrass music to The Sultanate of Oman.
 The bands, all from Southern California, were Lost Highway, Chris Stuart & Backcountry, and Eric Uglum & Sons.
-While in Oman, the bands performed at the Muscat Festival, a cultural event celebrating diversity in the Omani populace.
+While in Oman, the bands performed at the Muscat Festival, a cultural event sponsored by the king celebrating the Omani populace.
 The tour also included concerts and workshops for schools, and performances for the American Embassy staff and private interests.

 In 2007 Uglum (guitar) joined Chris Stuart (guitar/ lead vocals), Janet Beazley (banjo) and his stepsons Austin Ward (upright bass) and Christian Ward (fiddle) in the band, Chris Stuart & Backcountry.
 The band has released three albums to date entitled "Mojave River", "Crooked Man" and "Saints and Strangers".

 Also in 2007, Uglum began performing in a trio with his stepsons Austin Ward (bass) and Christian Ward (fiddle).
 The trio toured nationally and released an album produced by Janet Beazley entitled, "The Old Road to Jerusalem".

 New Wine Sound Studio and Mastering Lab

-In 1997, he began engineering and producing out of his New Wine Sound Studio and Mastering Lab in Southern California.
+In 1994, he began engineering and producing out of his New Wine Sound Studio and Mastering Lab then in Southern California.
 Clients have included The Black Market Trust, Sierra Hull, Sean Watkins and many more.

-Uglum continues to operate New Wine Sound Studio and is currently touring with Bud Bierhaus & The Vintage Martins.
-Their debut album entitled, Traveled was released 2016 and includes guest artists Rob Ickes, Ron Block, Christian and Austin Ward.
+Uglum continues to operate New Wine Sound Studio now located in Watertown, Tennessee.